ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 enum FlowDirection
 ```

-Determines if the text is layouted from the left to the right or from the right to the left.
+Determines if the text is arranged from the left to the right or from the right to the left.
 While this seems to be redundant with the [`HorizontalTextAlignment`](#horizontaltextalignment), the effect is clear when the text exceeds the size of the boundaries, and especially when ellipsis are used.

 **`leftToRight` (default)**